s9w/oof/readme.md

 ## Performance and screen interfaces
 Each printing command (regardless of wether it's `printf`, `std::cout` or something OS-specific) is pretty expensive.
 If performance is a priority, then consider building up your string first, and printing it in one go.

-If you want real-time output, ie continuously changing what's on the screen, there's even more potential: If a program keeps track of the current state of the screen, it can avoid writing cells that haven't changed.
+If you want real-time output, ie continuously changing what's on the screen, there's even more potential: By keeping track of the current screen state, *oof* avoids writing to cells that haven't changed.
 And: Changing the console cursor state (even without printing anything) is expensive.
-By avoiding unnecessary state changes, the performance can be optimized even more.
+Avoiding unnecessary state changes is key.
 Both of these optimizations are implemented in the `screen` and `pixel_screen` classes.

-`oof::screen` lets you define a rectangle of your console window, and set the state of every single cell.
+`oof::screen` lets you define a rectangle in your console window, and set the state of every single cell.
 Its `get_string()` and `write_string(string_type&)` methods then output an optimized string to achieve the desired state.
 This assumes that the user didn't interfere - so don't.
 The difference between `get_string()` and `write_string(string_type&)` is that the passed string will be used to avoid allocating a new string.
 So it'll avoid memory waste.
 Almost always, the cost of building up the string is tiny vs the cost of printing, so don't worry about this too much.

 Example for `oof::screen` usage:
 ```c++